-Can Landlords Require You to Pay Rent in Cash or Electronically?
+Can My Landlord Require Me to Pay Rent Only in Cash?
+Pay Only Electronically?

 Know when (and when not) your California landlord can require you to pay rent in cash or online.

 Can my landlord (I live in California) require me to pay rent in cash or online?

 Landlords in California cannot initially insist that tenants pay rent only in cash.
 (CC § 1947.3.)
 “Cash” means currency, and does not include cashier’s checks or money orders, which the landlord can require in the lease or rental agreement.
 That said, if, later on, you bounce a check or stop payment on a rent check, your landlord can insist on cash payment of the rent.
 Before doing so, the landlord must first give you a written notice, and the demand for cash payment may last no longer than three months.
 Also, landlords in California may not insist that tenants pay rent only via electronic funds transfer.